affinitydb/doc/mvSQL reference.md

 1. The dollar sign ($), followed by digits, is used to represent a positional [_property_](./terminology.md#property) in the body of a statement or class definition.
 Other uses are ${statement} and $(expression), to indicate a statement/expression variable.
 In other contexts the dollar sign can be part of an identifier or a dollar-quoted string constant.
 2. The colon (:), followed by digits, is used to represent a positional [_parameter_](./terminology.md#parameter) in the body of a statement or class definition.
 The colon is also used in [QNames](#qnames).
-3. The period (.) can be used to separate store, class, and property names.
+3. The period (.) can be used to separate store, class, property names, and path expression.
 It can also be part of numerical constants.
 4. Brackets ({}) are used to select the elements of a collection.
+5. At sign (@), followed by digits, is used to represent a [PIN ID](./terminology.md#pin-id-pid).
+At some places it doesnot followed by digits(e.g. in UPDATE statement and path expression), it means the PIN ID which is processing.

 Other cases are standard: